A Novel Paradigm for Neural Computation: X-Net with Learnable Neurons and Adaptable Structure: Methods

-In the process of network training, the step size has an extremely important influence on the convergence speed of the network and whether the optimal solution can be found\cite{st1,st2,st3}.
-Therefore, in order to better adapt to the algorithm and make the algorithm achieve better results, we designed an Ada-$\alpha$ that can adaptively and dynamically adjust the step size according to the network training situation.
-The formula for Ada-$\alpha$ is as follows\eqref{ada}:\\
+The learning rate has a huge impact on the converging speed of the network and the search for the optimal solution \textsuperscript{\cite{st1,st2,st3}} in the training process.
+Therefore, we design an adaption function Ada-$\alpha$ which can adaptively and dynamically adjust the learning rate to achieve better fitting performance.
+Specifically, Ada-$\alpha$ is calculated by: